 No action has been or will be taken in the Kingdom of Saudi Arabia that would permit a public offering of the Notes.
-Any investor in the Kingdom of Saudi Arabia or who is a Saudi person (a "Saudi Investor") who acquires any Notes pursuant to an offering should note that the offer of Notes is a private placement under Article 10 or Article 11 of the "Offer of Securities Regulations" as issued by the Board of the Saudi Arabian Capital Market Authority ("CMA") resolution number 2-11-2004 dated 4 October 2004 and amended by the Board of the CMA resolution number 1-28-2008 dated 18 August 2008 (the "KSA Regulations"), through a person authorised by the CMA to carry on the securities activity of arranging and following a notification to the CMA under the KSA Regulations.
+Any investor in the Kingdom of Saudi Arabia or who is a Saudi person (a "Saudi Investor") who acquires any Notes pursuant to an offering should note that the offer of Notes is a private placement under Article 11 or Article 12 and Article 13 of the "Offer of Securities Regulations" as issued by the Board of the Saudi Arabian Capital Market Authority ("CMA") resolution number 2-11-2004 dated 4 October 2004 and amended by the Board of the CMA resolution number 3-151-2016 dated 21 December 2016 (the "KSA Regulations"), through a person authorised by the CMA to carry on the securities activity of arranging and following a notification to the CMA under the KSA Regulations.
+The Notes may thus not be advertised, offered or sold to any person in the Kingdom of Saudi Arabia other than to "Sophisticated Investors" under Article 11 of the KSA Regulations.
+Each Dealer has represented and agreed that any offer of Notes to a Saudi Investor will be made in compliance with the KSA Regulations.